- Merging datasets

 Data wrangling is the process of cleaning, structuring, and enriching

 raw data into a more usable format.
-The dplyr
+The dplyr package is a part of the

-and provides a set of functions that can be combined to
+tidyverse and provides a set of functions that can be combined to

 perform the most common data wrangling tasks.
 The package is built